Paws 'N Claws Veterinary Clinic

 Avoid kissing your pet or letting your pet lick your face.

-Do daily "tick checks" on yourself, your kids, and your pet.
+Do daily "tick checks" on yourself, kids, and pets.

 Many zoonotic diseases can be prevented by vaccination.